-Check the box for item G if any of the following applies:
+Check the box for item G if any of the following apply.

-- The REMIC had more than 10 residual interest holders at any time during the tax year (a husband and wife count as one holder). - Any residual interest holder was a nonresident alien or was other than an individual, a C corporation, or an estate, unless there was at no time during the tax year more than one holder of the residual interest. - The REMIC has elected to be subject to the rules for consolidated REMIC proceedings.
+- The REMIC had more than 10 residual interest holders at any time during the tax year (a husband and wife count as one holder). - Any residual interest holder was a nonresident alien, or was other than an individual, a C corporation, or an estate, unless there was at no time during the tax year more than one holder of the residual interest. - The REMIC has elected to be subject to the rules for consolidated REMIC proceedings.

-"Small REMICs," as defined in sections 860F(e), 6231(a)(1)(B), and the regulations of both, are not subject to the rules for consolidated REMIC proceedings but may make an election to be covered by them.
+"Small REMICs," as defined in sections 860F(e), 6231(a)(1)(B), and the regulations of both, are not subject to the rules for consolidated REMIC proceedings, but may make an election to be covered by them.
 This election can be revoked only with the consent of the Commissioner.

 Item H-Foreign financial accounts.
-Check the "Yes" box if either 1 OR 2 below applies to the REMIC.
-Otherwise, check the "No" box:
+Check the "Yes" box if either 1 or 2 below applies to the REMIC.
+Otherwise, check the "No" box.

-- 1. At any time during the 1999 calendar year, the REMIC had an interest in or signature or other authority over a bank, securities, or other financial account in a foreign country; and - The combined value of the accounts was more than \$10,000 at any time during the calendar year; and - The account was not with a U.S. military banking facility operated by a U.S. financial institution. - 2.
-The REMIC owns more than 50% of the stock in any corporation that would answer the question "Yes" to item 1 above.
+- 1. At any time during the 2011 calendar year, the REMIC had a financial interest in or signature or other authority over any foreign financial account, including bank, securities, or other types of financial accounts in a foreign country (see Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts); and - a.
+The combined value of the accounts was more than \$10,000 at any time during the calendar year and - b.
+The account was not with a U.S. military banking facility operated by a U.S. financial institution. - 2.
+The REMIC owns more than 50% of the stock in any corporation that would answer "Yes" to item 1 above.